MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Results

-Figure \ref{fig:tevol_prsgas} {compares} the time evolutions of the {volume-}averaged {thermal (dotted blue), magnetic (red solid), and turbulent (green dashed)} {energy densities} for Case I (left panel) and Case II (right panel), respectively.
+for Case I (left panel) and Case II (right panel).
 The averaged {region} is the same as in Figure \ref{fig:tevol_B}.
-Here, the turbulent component is the kinetic energy excluding the initial rotational velocity.
+Each line denotes magnetic pressure, $P_B=B^2/8\pi$, (red solid), thermal pressure, $P_g=(\gamma-1)\rho e$, (dotted blue), and turbulent pressure, $\rho v^2=\rho[v_R^2+(v_{\phi}-v_{\phi,0})^2+v_z^2] $, (green dashed), respectively.
+Here, the turbulent component is the kinetic energy excluding the initial rotational velocity. }

 In Case I, the thermal energy density is kept nearly constant with a very slight increase from the beginning, while the turbulent energy density is growing to the same level as the thermal energy density.
 Although the magnetic energy density is amplified, it is two orders of magnitude smaller than the thermal and turbulent energies, indicating that the magnetic field has a small influence on the global energetics.